omron-sinicx/robosuite/docs/overview.md

 * **standardized tasks**: a set of standardized manipulation tasks of large diversity and varying complexity and RL benchmarking results for reproducible research;
 * **procedural generation**: modular APIs for programmatically creating new environments and new tasks as combinations of robot models, arenas, and parameterized 3D objects.
 Check out our repo [robosuite_models](https://github.com/ARISE-Initiative/robosuite_models) for extra robot models tailored to robosuite.
 * **robot controllers**: a selection of controller types to command the robots, such as joint-space velocity control, inverse kinematics control, operational space control, and whole body control;
-* **teleoperation devices**: a selection of teleoperation devices including keyboard, spacemouse and MuJoCo viewer drag-drop;
+* **teleoperation devices**: a selection of teleoperation devices including keyboard, spacemouse, dualsense and MuJoCo viewer drag-drop;
 * **multi-modal sensors**: heterogeneous types of sensory signals, including low-level physical states, RGB cameras, depth maps, and proprioception;
 * **human demonstrations**: utilities for collecting human demonstrations, replaying demonstration datasets, and leveraging demonstration data for learning.
 Check out our sister project [robomimic](https://arise-initiative.github.io/robomimic-web/);
 * **photorealistic rendering**: integration with advanced graphics tools that provide real-time photorealistic renderings of simulated scenes, including support for NVIDIA Isaac Sim rendering.